dnadesign/dna-recipe/README.md

 To add this recipe to an existing project:

-(optional) `composer require dnadesign/basic-recipe ./your-project dev-master`
+(optional) `composer require dnadesign/basic-recipe ./your-project`

 To move the cms recipe dependencies to your own composer file in order to modify them: